ttran9/ppmtool-backend/README.md

 - A running demo can be seen [here](https://sb-react-ppm.herokuapp.com/)

 # Other Information
+- As of Oct 14th, 2019, I won't really be going back to fixing this application.
+This application was just my introduction to React and Spring Boot.
+Instead I am focusing on another project that re-uses a lot of the code from this project and the two repositories can be seen [Computer Build Tracker Back-End](https://github.com/ttran9/comp-build-backend) and [Computer Build Tracker Front-End](https://github.com/ttran9/comp-build-frontend)
 - To view the code (non-compressed main.js file) go to this [repository](https://github.com/ttran9/ExamplePPMTool) and then go to the directory of, "ppmtool-react-client" and this is the React front-end application.

 # Overview